 The Division of Senior Services provides health, recreational, cultural, educational and counseling services to the City’s senior population.
 The division also serves as a resource and advocate in areas of importance to the well-being of the senior community, with primary attention given to transportation, housing and personal safety.
 All programs are available to individuals age 50 and older.
-A nominal membership fee is required for participation in many of the free programs.
-A membership form is available for individuals interested in becoming a member.
-However, all residents are welcome to participate in fee-based programming.
+A nominal membership fee is required for participation in many of the free programs, however, all residents are welcome to participate in fee-based programming.

 Resident Couple: $50

 Shoreline Activities Newsletter

 The Shorelines newsletter is produced three times a year and promotes all of the daily activities offered.